 - a.
 Empty offices: Patients are instructed to stay out of empty offices. - b.
-Rest rooms: Patients are instructed to use the restroom on the ground floor and not to enter the restroom with someone with whom they feel uncomfortable. - c.
-Parking lot: Patients are instructed to stay in lighted areas or walk with someone when it's dark.
-Patients should contact staff or security with safety concerns.
+Rest rooms: Patients are instructed not to enter the restroom with someone with whom they feel uncomfortable. - c.
+Parking lot: Patients are instructed to stay in lighted areas or walk with someone when it is dark.
+Patients should contact staff or security with safety concerns. - d.
+Stairway: Patients are instructed to walk with someone you know is safe or take the elevator. - e.
+Elevator: Patients are instructed to not go in the elevator with someone they are not comfortable with f.
+Leaving premises: Patients are instructed at orientation that they may not leave the premises during treatment time.